dbmail/dbmail/docker/README.md

 ## Logging

-DBMail doesn't output logs via docker log.
+DBMail doesn't yet output logs via docker log.

 The following can be used to view the log and manage its size.
 DBMail is a non-interactive process, workarounds from Apache and Nginx are unsuitable.